AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

    end My_Package;

 Something that might stick out in this example is the use of the reserve word :ada:`private` in the package specification.
-This acts as a partition in the package - anything declared before this keyword is publicly visible to other units that may :ada:`with` this package.
+This acts as a partition in the package |mdash| anything declared before this keyword is publicly visible to other units that may :ada:`with` this package.
 Anything declared after the private keyword is only visible to the package implementation.
 A package specification, or spec, does not require a private section.
 One typical use-case for the private section in a package is when you want to declare a heterogeneous data type, called a record in Ada or a struct in C, but you want to stop the user of the package from accessing the record components directly.

 .. code-block:: ada